Is your life unmanageable because of debt?

 What is Debtors Anonymous?

-Debtors Anonymous (DA) is a twelve-step program for anyone who wants to stop incurring unsecured debt.
+Debtors Anonymous (DA) is a twelve-step programme for anyone who wants to stop incurring unsecured debt.

-You can find out more by contacting us on the number on this page or by attending a meeting.
+You can find out more by attending a meeting, emailing us at help AT debtorsanonymous.org.uk or simply by leaving us a message on 0207 1177 533 and someone will get back to you.
 We advise going to six meetings before deciding on whether this is for you.
-Search for a local meeting by following the link on the left hand side of this page.
+Search for a local meeting by clicking on this link.